TurkSufFixer/TurkSufFixer-Python/README.md

  - Numbers
  - Exceptional words (i.e. alkol, gol)
  - Words that has â, û, ô letters
- - Words that go under vowel ellipsis
  - Foreign originated words (only valid for words that in others dictionary, see Dictionaries section)
+ - Words that go under vowel ellipsis*
- - Nouns that follow consonant harmony (i.e. “Çalışma Bakanlığı”)
+ - Nouns that follow consonant harmony (i.e. “Çalışma Bakanlığı”)*
- - Words that has irregular third person singular form (i.e. “sanayii”)
+ - Words that have irregular third person singular form (i.e. “sanayii”)*
  - Abbreviations
+ - Superscripts *("²" as "kare", "³" as "küp")*

  Followings are **not** in the scope:

- - Nouns with “cik”, “lik” “ci” suffixes (Words that already in dictionary is excluded)
+ - Nouns with “cik”, “lik” “ci” suffixes (Words that already in dictionary is excluded)*
  - Nouns that already in accusative, dative, locative or ablative case (because no morphological analysis)
- - Nouns that ends with punctuation mark (This causes undefined behavior)
+ - Nouns that end with punctuation mark (This causes undefined behavior)
  - Compound nouns that are formed with 3 words*
  - Nouns that contains “ki” suffix
  - Nouns that ends with consonant which repeat itself before certain suffixes (i.e. şık+ı -> şıkkı)

+\*(Only problomatic if the noun is in possesive form)
 ## Dictionaries

 There are 5 dictionaries in the implementation.
 Here are some properties that valid for all dictionaries: